About the course…

 Why study with us…

-• The course contains over twelve practical laboratory sessions and at least two days of fieldwork, practicing techniques used by ecologists to investigate issues such as biodiversity.
+- The course contains over twelve practical laboratory sessions and at least two days of fieldwork, practicing techniques used by ecologists to investigate issues such as biodiversity.

-• Environmental Science explores real world issues, such as climate change and the pollution of our oceans.
+- Environmental Science explores real world issues, such as climate change and the pollution of our oceans.
 You will learn what we can do to tackle these problems and can help make a difference.

-• Our local landscape lends itself perfectly to exploring a range of different habitats and their associated management issues.
+- Our local landscape lends itself perfectly to exploring a range of different habitats and their associated management issues.

 Where Environmental Science can take you…

 Environmental Science will prepare you to study ecology, wildlife conservation, environmental impact assessment, aquaculture, local government, town planning, geography and earth sciences.
-It also provides you with the opportunity to enter new fields of study, such as ecotoxicology, climatology, geobiology and marine biology.
+It also provides you with the opportunity to enter new fields of study such as ecotoxicology, climatology, geobiology and marine biology.

 Careers include roles such as recycling officer, landscape architect, environmental engineer, horticultural therapist, environmental health practitioner, transport planner and more.
+Want to stay local?
+At the University of Suffolk at East Coast College, we offer a degree in Conservation Science, allowing you to gain a degree on your doorstep.

 Entry requirements…

-• Must meet overall entry criteria for A Level study
+- Must meet overall entry criteria for A Level study

-• You will need a minimum grade 5 in GCSE Science and Maths
+- You will need a minimum grade 5 in GCSE Science and Maths